Equine and Camelid Castration

 Where – Grassy fields are great for anesthesia and recovery.
 Please stand on the back side of the horse to avoid being injured

 How– Drop the horse using a sedative and induction agent(s).
 Typically we use xylazine followed by midazolam+ketamine.
 Catheters and triple drip make life easier.
-Lidocaine block also prolong your anesthesia time and make the testicle easier to remove since no pain retraction.
+Lidocaine blocks also prolong your anesthesia time and make the testicle easier to remove since no pain retraction.
 Protect the facial and radial nerves!
 Control the head to control the horse.
 For field recovery, just stay out of the way and make sure your last drug was a sedative, not ketamine.

 Resources